and then a set of two tablesβ¦!

 The clients – being the best (enablers) in the whole world – went along for the ride and even wanted to utilize the broken bits, if possible…

-So, using a modelling program, I made some cut patterns that I could map over the broken chunks, designed table frames, had the broken slabs shaped to size on a local waterjet, and had a very skilled welder work his metal magic, providing a pair of one-off tables for the (now completely renovated) apartment.
+So, I modelled some cut patterns that I could map over the broken chunks, designed table frames, had the broken slabs shaped to size on a local waterjet, and had a very skilled welder work his metal magic, providing a pair of one-off tables for the (now completely renovated) apartment.
 Thanks to Sandy and the amazing clients for their patience, understanding, and vision (I’ll drink a lemonade to that!).